The pricing decision, in plain text

 The math.

-Pro is $9.99/mo.
-There is essentially no per-user inference cost.
-Pro covers the App Store cut, the iCloud transfer cost, the AssemblyAI transcription line, and a stable recurring contribution to the engineering work.
+Pro at $24.99/mo standard ($14.99 intro for the first 2 months) has essentially no per-user inference cost.
+It covers the App Store cut, the iCloud transfer cost, the the upstream transcription provider transcription line, the multi-device sync infrastructure, and a stable recurring contribution to the engineering work.
 It runs profitably at low usage volumes; it runs more profitably at high ones.

-If we'd bundled, we'd be charging Pro users for inference they're not running.
+If we'd bundled at $24.99/mo flat, we'd be charging Pro users for inference they're not running.
 The most committed-but-not-AI-heavy customers — the litigators recording witness sessions, the journalists building source archives — would be paying for inference they don't use.
 The pricing would feel wrong, and over time, it would cause churn.

 The clean upgrade trigger.

 Most users hit Pro before they hit Pro AI.
-The trigger for Pro is concrete: you have more than 120 minutes of recording per month, or you want speakers and search to work across recordings, or you want the native iPhone integration.
-Once any one of those is true, $9.99 is correctly priced.
+The trigger for Pro is concrete: you record more than a couple of hours a month, or you want sync across iPhone/iPad/Mac, or you want speakers and search to work across recordings.
+Once any one of those is true, $14.99/mo intro and $24.99/mo standard is correctly priced.

 Most Bonfiyah customers stay on Pro indefinitely and that is correct.
-About 20% trial Pro AI; some keep it; many cycle in for stakes-attached projects and back out for the quiet months.
+About 20% add Pro AI; some keep it; many cycle in for stakes-attached projects and back out for the quiet months.
 We charge by the month so this is frictionless.
+And the Free tier — 120 minutes of recording a month — is the no-commitment way to try Bonfiyah before you ever pay; the paid tiers then lead with intro pricing so the first stretch is cheap.

 What this means for you.

-If you record meetings regularly and want them to be searchable, summarised, and synced across devices: Pro. $9.99/mo.
+If you record meetings regularly and want them to be searchable, summarised, and synced across devices: Pro. $14.99/mo for the first 2 months, then $24.99/mo.
+Or $149.99 first year, $199.99 thereafter.
 The vast majority of active recorders correctly land here.

-If your work has a layer where AI getting it right materially matters — high-value meetings, legal proceedings, per-client diagnostic work, decision-making across projects — Pro AI. $19.99/mo.
-The 7-day trial is real; you'll know within a week whether the AI features carry their cost on your specific work.
+If your work has a layer where AI getting it right materially matters — high-value meetings, legal proceedings, per-client diagnostic work, decision-making across projects — Pro AI. $24.99/mo for the first 60 days, then $34.99/mo.
+Or $179.99 first year, $279.99 thereafter.
+The 60-day intro window is real; you'll have at least two months of cheap access to know whether the AI features carry their cost on your specific work.

-The Free tier is the full app for 120 minutes per month, indefinitely.
-We resisted gimping it.
-If you're a casual recorder with a few meetings a month, you should never need to upgrade — and we'd rather have you happy on Free than annoyed on Pro.
+The Free tier is the full app for up to 120 minutes a month on a single device, indefinitely.
+We resisted gimping it on features beyond what scales with infrastructure cost.
+If you're a casual recorder with a few meetings a month and one device, you should never need to upgrade — and we'd rather have you happy on Free than annoyed on Pro.

-See the full pricing breakdown with every feature on every tier, or jump straight to the 7-day Pro AI trial.
+See the full pricing breakdown with every feature on every tier, or read the intro-pricing explainer.

 Stay near the fire